timmahrt/japan_tourism_recommendations/docs/orientation.md

 ## Internet

-Things are changing but "free wifi" in Japan often require you to register with a local phone number before using, even in cafes.
-Really free wifi is accessible in hotels, tourist information centers, and major transportation hubs.
+Things are changing but "free wifi" in Japan often requires you to register with a local phone number before using, even in cafes.
+Free wifi, without such registration, is accessible in hotels, tourist information centers, and major transportation hubs.

 You might find a pocket wifi helpful.
 It acts like a mobile router that you can use to connect to the internet from your phone or computer from anywhere.
-Prices should be reasonable with customizable plays (1 week, 2 weeks, etc).
+Prices should be reasonable with customizable plans (1 week, 2 weeks, etc).
 You can get these in any international airport and drop them off on your way out of the country.

 ## Money